-Managers have many control options for reducing undesirable weed species in rightsof-way and industrial areas.
+Managers have many control options for reducing undesirable weed species in rights-ofway.
 Vegetation control methods either try to stress the unwanted weeds or improve environment for desired plants.
 This can be done using biological, cultural (preventive), manual, mechanical, and chemical controls.
 Because no single method is effective in every situation, a large-scale vegetation management program may use a combination of control measures.
-An integrated approach allows managers to maintain safe and reliable rights-of-way and industrial areas at a reasonable cost by selecting the best control method for a situation.
+An integrated approach allows managers to maintain safe and reliable rights-of-way at a reasonable cost by selecting the best control method for a situation.